Penrith: Caravan & Motorhome Touring Guide

 If you’re coming to visit us here at Adventure Leisure Vehicles, why not explore our local area?
 You’ll find us 20 minutes south of Penrith, in a beautiful part of the country with the Lake District on one side and the Yorkshire Dales National Park on the other.
 It’s a fantastic location for those who like exploring the outdoors and a great destination for a caravan or motorhome trip.

-Penrith is a pretty town with buildings made from the distinctive local red sandstone and you can spend a happy afternoon exploring the winding streets and alleyways discovering shops and markets along the way.
+Penrith is a pretty town located in Cumbria’s Eden Valley, nestled between the Lake District and the North Pennines and north of the Yorkshire Dales.
+In the town you’ll find buildings made from the distinctive local red sandstone, where you can easily spend an afternoon exploring the winding streets and alleyways discovering shops and markets along the way.
 The area has a rich history dating back to the Neolithic period and there are castles and stately homes which are well worth a visit.
 There are many adventures to be had on the waters of Ullswater or climbing one of the hills in the area for spectacular panoramic views of the Eden Valley and the Lake District.
 After a busy day exploring, you won’t be short on places to refuel as there are plenty of fantastic pubs and restaurants serving up the highest quality local produce.

 Discover the historical sites

-With such a long and rich history, it’s not surprising that there is plenty to see in Penrith.
+With such a long and rich history, it’s not surprising that there are plenty of historical sites to see in Penrith.
 Visit the medieval ruins of Penrith Castle and Brougham Castle, both of which played key roles in defending the area from Scottish invaders many centuries ago.

 There’s also the Stone Circle of Long Meg and Her Daughters, one of the finest examples of stone circles in the north of England and thought to date back to around 1500 BC.
 Long Meg is the largest of the stones and you can still see the megalithic etchings on the surface.
 Legend has it that the circle was a coven of witches who were turned into stone.